inanepain/book-dumperjs/examples/scenarios.md

 ## Advanced

-But not really, just a bit more forthought is used.
+But not really, just a bit more forethought is used.